 }

-CS/NT20 You should not define publicly exposed nested types.
+CS/NT20 Do not define publicly exposed nested types.
 The only exception to this is if variables of the nested type need to be declared only in rare scenarios such as subclassing or other advanced customization scenarios.

 CS/NT30 Do not use nested types if the type is likely to be referenced outside of the containing type.

-CS/NT40 Do not define a nested type as a member of an interface.
-Many languages do not support such a construct.

 Errors and Exceptions

 Exception Throwing